CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricAppliancePcRole.md

 HasLinkAggregationPolicy returns a boolean if a field has been set.

+### SetLinkAggregationPolicyNil

+`func (o *FabricAppliancePcRole) SetLinkAggregationPolicyNil(b bool)`

+ SetLinkAggregationPolicyNil sets the value for LinkAggregationPolicy to be an explicit nil

+### UnsetLinkAggregationPolicy
+`func (o *FabricAppliancePcRole) UnsetLinkAggregationPolicy()`

+UnsetLinkAggregationPolicy ensures that no value is present for LinkAggregationPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)